J-zin/discrete-energy-discrepancy/README.md

 * `data_name` is the name of the dataset, one of <`moons`|`swissroll`|`circles`|`8gaussians`|`pinwheel`|`2spirals`|`checkerboard`>
 * `method` is the name of the method, one of <`ed_grid`|`cd_gibbs`>

+We also provide the notebooks to quickly reproduce the results

+- `ed_binary_toy.ipynb`: training EBMs on binary spaces with 32 dimensions and 2 states
+- `ed_category_toy.ipynb`: training EBMs on discrete spaces with 16 dimensions and 5 states